 Chances are, you don’t have a dehydrator, so an oven will work just fine instead.
 If they don’t dry properly and you don’t use them right away, they may get moldy.
 Just make sure when you dehydrate them, they’re on a low temperature from about 150-170 F/65-75 C and stir them occasionally throughout their drying time.
 Sometimes I just let them air dry on a mesh sieve overnight, and usually they become dry enough for this recipe.

-Due to the coconut oil in them, they may easily melt in warmer weather.
+Due to the coconut oil in the cookie dough balls, they may easily melt in warmer weather.
 Keep them in a sealed glass container in the refrigerator for up to 2-3 weeks.

-These energy bites are also freezer friendly.
+These cookie dough balls are also freezer friendly.
 For longer term storage, place in a freezer friendly glass container for up to 6 months, and remove to thaw once ready to eat.

 Cacao Cookie Dough Energy Bites